-REVIEWED: January 2024
+REVIEWED: October 2021

-REVISED: January 2024
+REVISED: October 2021

 It is the policy of Archbold Medical Center to provide a safe environment for the patient displaying suicidal behavior, ideations, or found to be at risk for suicide.
 Patients will be screened for risk of suicide as part of the hospital's admission procedures.
-Patients indicated to be at risk for suicide will further be assessed to determine severity of ideations, and be placed on suicide precautions that prescribe specific steps staff will take to reduce risk and provide treatment for the patient's condition.
-Additional interventions may be taken to address a particular patient's individual circumstances when authorized by a Licensed Practitioner's (LP) order.
-Suicide precautions will be discontinued by the LP when clinically indicated.
+Patients indicated to be at risk for suicide will be placed on suicide precautions that prescribe specific steps staff will take to reduce risk and provide treatment for the patient's condition.
+Additional interventions may be taken to address a particular patient's individual circumstances when authorized by a Licensed Independent Practitioner's (LIP) order.
+Suicide precautions will be discontinued by the LIP when clinically indicated.